teverse/teverse/TEVERSE-STYLE.md

 ## Naming
-Teverse uses **camelCase** built-in for everything, courtesy of our founder Jay, Thus we will also adopt this style and use camelCase in _every_ scenario besides constants
+Teverse uses **camelCase** built-in for everything, courtesy of our founder Jay.
+Thus we will also adopt this style and use camelCase in _every_ scenario besides constants
 #### Bad
 ```lua
 local foobar